 The analog inputs of the FADC boards for the detector signals are tested in a different way.
 The testing hardware is connected to one of the four front connectors of the FADC board by a 68-conductor twisted-pair cable (figure~\ref{fig:C3-RT-FADC-tester-blockdiagram}, lower left corner).
 The main FPGA on the FADC board uses a dedicated testing firmware to generate several square-wave differential signals e.g. on the CLK and TRG lines, which are sent through the cable to the FADC tester board.
 There the signals are converted to analog levels using two voltage dividers, of which one or both can be selected through reed relays.
 The square-wave output signals of the voltage dividers then can be connected to any of the analog inputs of the current connector on the FADC board via a relay matrix controlled by the FPGA.
 These signals are distorted and slurred a little by the cable which has the same length as the signal cable in the real system, in order to get characteristic signal shapes.
 It is important to note that the frequency of those square-wave signals and the sampling clock of the ADCs on the FADC board are completely uncorrelated in this test.
-In that way, we can record histograms of the ADC levels to get statistical distributions (figure~\ref{fig:C3-RT-FADC-tester-digitallevels-histograms}) by performing \mbox{(pseudo-)} random equivalent-time sampling, as used in most spectrum analyzer devices.
-If the input was an ideal square wave, we would only see two sharp peaks in the histogram for low and high states.
+In that way, histograms of the ADC levels are recorded to obtain statistical distributions (figure~\ref{fig:C3-RT-FADC-tester-digitallevels-histograms}) by performing \mbox{(pseudo-)} random equivalent-time sampling, as used in most spectrum analyzer devices.
+If the input were an ideal square wave, only two sharp peaks in the histogram for low and high states would be visible.
 However, as the bandwidth is limited and there is also some ringing, entries exist between (and beyond) those ideal states.
 These histograms are then automatically examined by the software, checking if they fit into envelope templates generated from known good boards (pass) or not (fail).